HelpSeeker/Restricted-WebM/README.md

 - [x] Apply filters to all videos
 - [x] Use each video's file name for the title metadata
 - [x] List input files that cannot be forced into the specified size / undershoot limit
-- [ ] Accept gif input and loop it to an audio file
+- [x] Accept gif input for both audio showcase and standard mode

 Quality adjustments:
 - [x] Calculate bitrate based on video length